GengDavid/pytorch-cpn/README.md

 </center>

-I only have tested ResNet-50-256x192 model because I don't have enought GPUs to test the models.
+I only have tested ResNet-50-256x192 model because I don't have enough GPUs to test the models.
 If you have interests in this repo, welcome to test other model configurations together.

 Note that the results are a little higher than the results showed in the paper because I test the model using *ground truth* bounding box for convenience, but the actual results showed in the paper are tested using detection bounding box.